takfuruya/KalmanFilter.js/README.md

 #### JavaScript Kalman Filter Library ####

-The aim of this project is to create a Kalman Filter library with a very low level of complexity (that is, easy to use for beginners).
+The aim of this project is to create a Kalman Filter library with a very low level of complexity (that is, easy to use for learners).
 The library is planned to support Extended Kalman Filter and Unscented Kalman Filter.

 [Examples](http://www.google.com) - [General Kalman Filter Usage Tutorial]() - [Demo]()